A study of muon-electron elastic scattering in a test beam: Analysis and results

 The specific kinematics of elastic scattering events requires that the events are planar, and that the two angles of the outgoing $\mu$ and $e$ are strongly correlated.
 The acoplanarity ($A$), defined as the angle between the incoming muon and the plane of the two outgoing particles, is shown in fig.~\ref{acoplanarity_chi2-10}(b) for measured data and simulated elastic events, after the cut at $\chi^2_{vtx} < 10$.

 The kinematical correlation for ($\theta_\mu,\theta_e$) is shown in fig.\ref{th_e-th_mu_chi2-10} at this stage of the selection.
-In the measured data (fig.\ref{th_e-th_mu_chi2-10}(a)) there is clearly a contribution from background, visible outside the correlation curve.
+In the measured data (fig.\ref{th_e-th_mu_chi2-10}(a)) there is clearly the contribution from background, visible outside the correlation curve.

-The data plot of ($\theta_e,\theta_{\mu}$) in fig.\ref{kin_corr}(a) shows also the deposited energy in the calorimeter, which approximately corresponds to the energy of the electrons \footnote{The calorimeter structure doesn't allow the separation of muon and electron deposited energies.}.

 A variable $D_\theta$, which estimates the elasticity of a reconstructed event, is defined as the minimum angular distance of the measured event to the expected theoretical kinematic curve, and is calculated for a given incoming muon beam energy.
 This variable was introduced and used in the NA7 experiment \cite{NA7} to reject and estimate backgrounds.
-The distribution of $D_\theta$ is shown in fig.~\ref{Dtheta_chi2-10}(a) for data and for simulated elastic events.
+The distribution of $D_\theta$ is shown in fig.~\ref{Dtheta_chi2-10} for data and for simulated elastic events.
+The discrepancy between data and simulation is due to the presence of background in data, while the simulation contains only elastic scattering events.
 Based on the simulation, a cut was set at $-0.2 < D_\theta<0.2$ mrad.
-The side bands are used to estimate the background remaining in the signal region.
-After this cut is applied, 3235 events remain, and their kinematic correlation is shown in fig.~\ref{Dtheta_chi2-10}(b).
-In fig.~\ref{kin_corr}(b) the information on the deposited energy in the calorimeter for these events is also shown.
+After this cut is applied, 3235 events remain, and their kinematic correlation is shown in fig.~\ref{kin_corr}(a), where the information on the deposited energy in the calorimeter for these events is also shown, which approximately corresponds to the energy of the electrons \footnote{The calorimeter structure doesn't allow the separation of muon and electron deposited energies.}.

-For comparison, an alternative set of selection criteria was applied, requiring a $\chi^2_{vtx} < 5$ and |$A$| < 0.00035 cuts, and no cut on $D_\theta$.
+For comparison, an alternative set of selection criteria was applied, requiring $\chi^2_{vtx} < 5$ and |$A$| < $3.5 \times 10^{-4}$, and no cut on $D_\theta$.
 This set of cuts yields 3427 events.
+For this sample the data plot of ($\theta_e,\theta_{\mu}$) is shown in fig.\ref{kin_corr}(b), containing also the information on the deposited energy in the calorimeter.

 The summary of event yield at each selection step is given in table~\ref{tab:event_data}, where the definitions of the two final data samples, sample 1 and sample 2, are given.

 The selected events have been compared with elastic events generated with LO cross section and simulated with GEANT4.